HanssonMagnus/HanssonMagnus.github.io/_posts/2019-01-15-Endogeneity.md

 Although, the red line with higher bias has a poorer fit it might be an okay approximation depending on the task at hand.

-Further it would of course be interesting to look at the data from the original numerical example and comapre the inconsistent OLS estimator with the consistent IV estimator.
+Further, it would of course be interesting to look at the data from the original numerical example (with correlation 0.8) and comapre the inconsistent OLS estimator with the consistent IV estimator.
 The magnitude of the distortion looked severe when comapring the coefficients, but how does it look visually?

 ![Fig 3](/images/ols_vs_iv.png)